MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-guestservice.md

 ---
-Description: 'Msvm\_GuestService is the abstract base class for services in the guest that can be accessed from the host.' ms.assetid: 'F9E6FFE6-B8C5-4F06-BF22-A4BDB20F813A'
+Description: Msvm\_GuestService is the abstract base class for services in the guest that can be accessed from the host. ms.assetid: F9E6FFE6-B8C5-4F06-BF22-A4BDB20F813A
-title: 'Msvm\_GuestService class'
+title: Msvm\_GuestService class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_GuestService class